cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* string

-A description to add more details about the waiting room.
+A note that you can use to add more details about the waiting room.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#description WaitingRoom#description}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#description WaitingRoom#description}

 ---